| Introduction Effective management of a school depends on the efforts of a

 this background.
 Handy, in Dadey and Harber (1991, page 2)

-Given all the difficulties that schools have to cope with
+describes this situation well when he says: Given all the difficulties that schools have to cope with

 as organisations, I find it truly inspiring that so much good